BrandonDR/meridian-energy-downloader/readme.md

 You should then see a `meridian-latest.csv` file.

+#### Debugging

+By default the script runs headless, which means no Chrome window will appear.
+To see what is going on you can run the script with `--disable-headless`

+Run `node ./index.js --disable-headless`

 #### Security Note

 This project requires your meridian email and password to be stored in the .env file as plain text.